Shopify/checkout-sheet-kit-android/README.md

 - When `ShopifyCheckoutSheet.configure` is called (e.g. with theming changes).

 A preloaded checkout _is not_ automatically invalidated when checkout is closed.
 For example, if a buyer loads the checkout then exists, the preloaded checkout is retained and should be updated when cart contents change.

+#### Additional considerations for preloaded checkout

+1. Preloading is a hint, not a guarantee.
+The library may debounce or ignore calls depending on various conditions; the preload may not complete before `present(checkoutUrl)` is called, in which case the buyer may still see a progress/loading indicator while the checkout session is finalized.
+2. Preloading results in background network requests and additional CPU/memory utilization for the client, and should be used responsibly.
+For example, conditionally based on the state of the client and when there is a high likelihood that the buyer will soon request to checkout.

 ## Monitoring the lifecycle of a checkout session